renkon213/Custom-Trained-Model-Using-VertexAI-GCP/README.md

 ### 7. Model training
 Go to Models in Vertex AI console and click create.

-Check custom training and continue >
+1. Check custom training and continue.

-enter model name and continue >
+2. Enter model name and continue

-check custom container, choose your model training container image and set the model output path >
+3. Check custom container, choose your model training container image and set the model output path.

-skip hyperparameter tuning >
+4. Just ignore hyperparameter tuning for this project.

-choose your machine type as n1-standard-4 and continue >
+5. Choose the machine type as n1-standard-4 and continue.

-check custom container, choose your prediction container image and set the model path >
+6. Check custom container, choose your prediction container image and set the model output path.

-start training
+7. Start training.

 ---